osu-eesc/cms-docs/user-guide/docs/getting-started.md

   - **County office**: Represents an Extension presence in a county.
   - **Local focus area**: Information about work or activities done in a county that relate to a program or topic.

+## Review of Terms
+  - **Group**: membership gives access to edit the group’s content.
+  - **Content type**: a template for content with a defined structure that consists of several fields.
+For example, article, video, program resource, and newsletter.

+## Key Takeaways
+  - Your group(s) determine(s) which content you are allowed to edit.
+  - Content is added to the website as one of several available content types depending on what it is.
+Content types include articles, videos, and educational documents.
+  - The type of group determines which content types its members are able to add.